Morozov-5F/stm32-zigbee-sniffer/README.md

-# stm32-zigbee-sniffer
+# STM32-zigbee-sniffer

 A ZigBee sniffer based on STM32F4Discovery board and OLIMEX MOD-MRF24J40 radio module

-In this repo you can find a ibrary to work with MRF24J40 module.
+In this repo you can find a library to work with MRF24J40 module.
 This library is designed only for sniffing purposes and I have no guaranties that it will work in other conditions.
-Also Full stack of HAL drivers and data sheets are included in this repo.
-Why?
-I really don't know, I thought it would be simplier for me, but, actually, it's not.
-Really sorry for all that HAL drivers included.

-**Note:** You can find project documentation in [docs folder](https://github.com/Morozov-5F/stm32-zigbee-sniffer/tree/master/docs) of this repository
+**Note:** You can documentation in [docs folder](https://github.com/Morozov-5F/stm32-zigbee-sniffer/tree/master/docs) of this repository

+### Indication

+LCD Display for this sniffer - WH2004A LCD display with character generator - has to be connected via I2C interface.
+Library for given LCD was borrowed from [this source](https://petoknm.wordpress.com/2015/01/04/ serial-lcd-driver-for-stm32/).
+Data shown on display is very small - that's because of lack of space on display.
+I had to use acronyms to show something more than just frame type.

 ### Pinout
 Pinout for STM32F4:

 ![STM32F4 Pinout](http://i.imgur.com/ZF8dYKp.png)